cwcyau/academic-kickstart-2/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Manchester
+- name: University of Manchester (University of Oxford from 2022)
   url: ""

 # Short bio (displayed in user profile at end of posts)